 And since these workers have specific set skills, it also works great for projects requiring specialized skills.

 The Dedicated Team Model involves the outsourcing company working with a dedicated to accomplishing a specific assignment.

-Generally, this type of model works best for long-term projects that with strict deadlines.
+Generally, this type of model works best for long-term projects with strict deadlines.

-How Can You Build Up a Remote Team?
+Are You Planning to Build a Remote Team?